angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 for next turn with basically 3 lands and nothing else available as resources.
 This deck is nowhere near as mana efficient at doing it, but setting up a pass-the-turn pile is possible and comes up occasionally.
 Knowing what it takes to execute one could save your ass.
-This is what the pile might look like:
+This is what one such pile might look like:

 `[IC, RoF, CR, CB, ToA]`